manus-team/Luaga/README.md

 This project contains the software necessary for both the controlling pi and the scanning pis.

+## Undocumented:
+Which Python Version is used?
+Which file is doing what and why?
+Where are the files loacted and is there location in the $PATH variable?

 ## Hardware+Software Setup

 One Raspberry Pi 3 B with an additional network card, creating a wifi network called luaga.
 20 Raspberry Pi Zero Ws with camera modules set up on the scanner, each connected to the luaga network, with IP addresses 10.1.0.201-220, with DHCP-configured hostnames matching their IP address (i.e. luaga01).
 The 3 creates an NFS share to which the Zeros connect.